ShowShark Client Features

 Connection Lifecycle

-- WebSocket over TLS secure connections
+- Secure WebSocket over TLS connections

 - Password-based authentication with device name and persistent device identifier